Watch this ASX Small Cap

 The ASX Small Cap in Australia’s lesser-known regional carrier is trading at around $3.30, more than triple its levels of just over $1 in late March.

 In business it’s not always the big that take advantage of the small; in the case of Brisbane based Alliance, it’s a niche operator taking advantage of a global pandemic that has severely wounded the aviation industry.
 The airline is benefiting from Australia’s big mines remaining open and social distancing, which has increased the number of flights to move the same number of workers, increasing revenue despite the loss of some charter and commercial passenger business.

-On top announcing a 29% increase in FY20 profit before tax, Alliance has recently purchased 14 Embraer E190 medium bodied 100-seat aircraft for just under US$80m (A$110m), putting the airline in the frame to compete with the newly reconstructed and private equity backed Virgin Australia.
+On top of announcing a 29% increase in FY20 profit before tax, Alliance has recently purchased 14 Embraer E190 medium-bodied 100-seat aircraft for just under US$80m (A$110m), putting the airline in the frame to compete with the newly reconstructed and private equity backed Virgin Australia.

 Is this ASX Small Cap a buy?